Master of Education in Literacy Faculty

 Steven Layne, Program Chair

 Dr. Steven L. Layne is a highly-acclaimed children's book author, international literacy consultant, motivational speaker, and featured author at schools, institutes, and conferences throughout the world.
-Dr. Layne teaches children's and young adult literature at Judson and also serves as director of the Master of Education in Literacy Program.
+Dr. Layne teaches children's and young adult literature at Judson and also serves as the Chair of Graduate Programs in Literacy Education.
 Dr. Layne’s research interests include the affective domain, adolescent literacy, and oral language development and usage.
 Full Profile

 Dr. Karen Biggs-Tucker has been an elementary school teacher for twenty-five years working extensively in grades two and five.
 A graduate of Loyola University's doctoral program, Dr. Biggs-Tucker loves to share ideas with others about how to instill a love for both reading and writing in students of all ages.
 In her spare time she enjoys Chinese food, walks on the beach and reading books by her favorite authors.
 Dr. Biggs-Tucker's research interests include children's literature and literacy engagement.